Canada expels Indian diplomat as it probes possible link to Sikh's slaying. India denies allegation

 “It’s tragic for Canada because we have issues of foreign interference with the two largest economies in Asia, China and India.
 And we have two very large diaspora from both countries.
 This is not what we want,” Stein said.

-Indian authorities have cracked down on Sikh separatism over the years, after an armed insurgency in the 1980s for an independent Sikh state called Khalistan took off in Punjab state.
-It prompted a controversial military operation by the Indian government that killed thousands of people, according to official estimates.
+Indian authorities have targeted Sikh separatism since the 1980s, when an armed insurgency for an independent Sikh state took off in Punjab state.

+In 1984, Indian forces stormed the Golden Temple in the state’s Amritsar city to flush out Sikh separatists, who had taken refuge there.
+The controversial operation killed around 400, according to official figures, although Sikh groups estimate the toll to be higher.

+The prime minister who ordered the raid, Indira Gandhi, was killed afterwards by two of her bodyguards, who were Sikh.
+Her death triggered a series of anti-Sikh riots, in which Hindu mobs went from house to house across northern India, pulling Sikhs from their homes, hacking many to death and burning others alive.

 Police also arrested a 22-year-old climate activist that year for supporting the farmers and sharing a document on social media that they alleged incited the protesters to turn violent, and accused her of being in touch with Sikh independence supporters.